mayankshouche/DSLabFinalProject/index.md

 One of the successes of this project was that we were able to create a novel labeled dataset for our task, gathering over 500,000 entries, which is comparable to the larger datasets in the GLUE benchmark, a classic NLP metric.
 We also managed to train multiple models into the .9+ AUC range and acheive accuracies in the high 80 percents, which indicates that we were successfully able to train accurate classifiers for broad political tweets.

 In the future, given more time, we would like to try more complex models, such as an XGBoost model that can take into account BERT embeddings as well as tweet metadata, like hashtags.
 We would also like to fine-tune our election analysis to look at electoral districts as opposed to full states.
+Some things that we wanted to explore but could not were to explore with using XGBoost model trained on a dataset with the top 10 topics and bigrams as well as sentiments.
+We also expanded our natural language understanding, as well as generation, capabilities to describe a tweet understand and describe the key points in a tweet based on our topic models.
+These are future things to consider, and we hope to see others try it or to try it ourselves some other time.

 Ultimately, we were able to achieve most of our goals for this project, and managed to show useful insights regarding analysis of tweets using NLP methods as well as regarding the political distribution of Twitter in the US.